cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 > **!
 Important**

 We can not guaranty that everything will goes as expected.
 Software can be vulnerable.
 So if something goes wrong cyber•Congress as organiser **has the full power** of deciding whether the game must be restarted **without any rewards** or restarted with **partial rewards** depending on circumstances.
 In this case we are going to count community opinion though.
 Please read carefully [launch protocol]() in which we defined the rules of faults handling.
-We defined 2 danger zones with probab
+We defined 2 danger zones with probabilities unexpected behavior and one as the intersection of zones:
+- Network running
+- Contracts running
+- Intersection of them

+In case if something goes wrong we've prepared crisis protocol.

+If the network will be failed:
+1. Stop contracts (claim app)
+2. Save `euler-5` snapshot
+3. Relaunch `euler-5` with `euler-5` genesis.json
+4. Start contracts (claim app)

+If contracts will be failed:
+1. Stop contracts (claim app)
+2. Pool bounty
+3. Redeploy contracts (claim app)
+4. Continue auction

+And if it will be fucked up by both sides:

+1. Stop contracts (claim app)
+2. Save `euler-5` snapshot
+3. One week for community discussion and cyber\~Congress decision

 In order to remove confusion here is the comparison table of the names for the stuff that will happen.